-Females are called either as a Doe or a Flyer or a Jill.
-They stand taller than a man (almost two metres) with a weight of about 85 kilograms.
-Female kangaroo delivers usually only one neonate called Joey annually.
+Female kangaroo, also called a Doe, Flyer or Jill, is a marsupial that is taller than a man (almost two metres) with a weight of about 85 kilograms.
+A female kangaroo delivers usually only one neonate called Joey annually.
 Joey remains inside mother’s pouch for about 190 days and after that, it sticks its head out of the pouch.
 During all this time, Joey keeps sucking milk that oozes out of teats, inside the pouch, for its development.